Heidelberg offers innovative solutions for the growing label market with its Gallus brand.

 Heidelberg is one of the world’s leading providers of industrial, digital and offset printing solutions for commercial, packaging and label printing companies.
 Heidelberg has expanded its range of label printing solutions with its Gallus brand, an acknowledged manufacturer of label printing equipment based in Switzerland.
 Heidelberg now offers a comprehensive product portfolio that supports label printers with digital and conventional equipment for success in the growing label market.

-The Gallus RCS 430 stands out thanks to its extensive automation and the maximum flexibility it offers when choosing printing methods.
 This successful machine system performs impressively across the board thanks to its unique modular design.
 Label printers around the world trust in the high productivity of Gallus RCS machine systems that help them set quality benchmarks in label printing.
 What’s more, Gallus has achieved another technical milestone with the RCS 430, thanks to its cutting-edge units for UV offset printing.

 The Gallus RCS 430 harnesses unrivalled application and process flexibility for label printers.
 The press can handle any substrate with ease – from extremely thin monofoils that are just a few micrometers thick to tube laminates up to 450 micrometers.

 Fast, straightforward and without separating the web

 The Gallus RCS 430 supports six printing processes and is thus redefining the future of label printing.
 Offset printing, flexographic printing, screen printing and hot foil embossing can be easily integrated at any position in the press in a matter of just a few minutes – without having to separate the web.
 Similarly, secondary processes such as cold foil embossing, laminating and reverse-side printing can be integrated quickly and easily anywhere on the secondary rail system.